 In many Latin American countries, grapes are eaten as the new year begins.
 Twelve grapes are eaten on New Year’s Eve.
 It is supposed to bring you good luck.

 Make some noise

-At the stroke of midnight, you need to get so loud that the ghosts of the past year are startled and leave your home.
+As midnight arrives, you need to get so loud that the ghosts of the past year are startled and leave your home.

 Keep it in